DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Risks in DeFi's

-Explanation: Risks associated with the DeFi protocols are Volatility risk, Smart-contract risk and Oracle risk.
+Explanation: Risks associated with the DeFi protocols are volatility risk, smart-contract risk and oracle risk.

 Sub Topics: managing-risks